weffington/3-body-Project/README.md

 $${\displaystyle h_{\text{new}}=0.9\cdot h\cdot \left({\frac {\varepsilon }{TE}}\right)^{1/5}}$$

 Again, we have each $CH(i)$ and $CT(j)$ representing more RKF45 coefficients and $\epsilon$ representing an arbitrary tolerance value.
 Each of these equations were taken directly from the Wikipedia page about [Runge-Kutta-Fehlberg](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta%E2%80%93Fehlberg_method).
-The coefficients used in this simulation also come from Wikipedia, specifically from the second coefficient table in the article.
+The coefficients used in this simulation also come from Wikipedia, specifically from the second coefficient table listed in the article.